 “Rescission”: Rescission in a long term disability claim is the act of canceling or voiding a disability insurance policy retroactively, meaning the policy is considered null and void from the policy’s start date.
 Rescission may occur when the insurer discovers that the insured provided false or misleading information during the application process, which would have affected the insurer’s decision to approve the policy or the terms of coverage.

 “Rider”: In the context of a long term disability claim, a rider is an additional provision or amendment to a disability insurance policy that modifies or enhances the coverage provided under the policy.

-“Salary Percentage Requirement”: A salary percentage requirement is a common feature of long term disability insurance policies that specifies the amount of income that an insured individual must have lost in order to be eligible for disability benefits.
+“Salary Percentage Requirement”: A salary percentage requirement is a common feature of long term disability insurance policies that specifies the amount of income an insured individual must have lost to be eligible for disability benefits.